2021 Porsche Carrera Cup Germany: Calendar

 The initial calendar was released on 26 November 2020.
-On the 22nd July 2021 the ADAC announced to postpone the event on the Nürburgring because of the floods that happened in mid July in the Region around the Ring.
+On 22 July 2021 the ADAC announced to postpone the event on the Nürburgring because of the floods that happened in mid July in the Region around the Ring.
 That event was then taken of the schedule and replaced by an extra Monza round.

-Entry List
+Entry list

 Results

 All results can be found here.

 Standings

 All standings can be found here.

+Scoring system

+Points were awarded to the first 15 classified drivers in the following number.
+Guest drivers' points were eliminated at the end of the season, so identical positions may have different point values: